 This is a three-day course.
 Day 1 and Day 2 run approximately eight hours (not including the lunch break).
 Day 3 runs about seven hours.
-Refer to Table 1: Course Agenda for more information.
+The agenda for each of the three days is displayed below in Table 1: Course Agenda.